Is USC Test Optional?

-The composite score on the USC ACT is determined by averaging the four separate section scores on the ACT.
+The composite score on the USC ACT is determined by averaging the four separate section scores.
 To get the best possible composite score, you need to get scores that are relatively close to what you wanted in each of the phases.
 It is possible that you will have a significant advantage in your overall USC Score if you choose to take the ACT rather than the SAT.

 When you send in your ACT scores to colleges, you maintain full control over the examinations themselves.
 You could, for instance, give ten different examinations and send only the one with the highest score.
-However, a number of colleges and universities require that you send in copies of all of your previous examinations in order to take the SAT.
+However, several colleges and universities require that you send in copies of all of your previous examinations to take the SAT.

 To put it another way, we can say that it is possible that your score on the ACT is higher than you believe it to be.
-As a result, you should retake the ACT as many times as is required in order to achieve the minimum ACT score required by the school, which is 34.
-Then, once you have obtained a score that is satisfactory, you are able to send it to all of your schools, which will significantly impact your final USC score today.
+As a result, you should retake the ACT as often as required to achieve the minimum ACT score required by the school, which is 34.
+Then, once you have obtained a satisfactory score, you can send it to all of your schools, which will significantly impact your final USC score today.

 The academic performance of incoming first-year students is already quite strong, and they have the potential to do even better.
 The majority of students who are granted admission are ranked in the top 10 percent of their high school graduating class, and the median score that they achieved on standardized tests places them in the top 5 percent.